 The notion of chemical element is a macroscopic notion (in contrast to atoms, which are ultramicroscopic).
 Specifically, a chemical element is a collection of atoms, all with the same Z value.

 We can define the nucleon number to be the number of protons plus the number of neutrons.
-It is denoted A, so we can write A := Z + N.
+It is denoted A, so we can write A := Z + N by definition.

 If you are going to associate the A-value with the symbol for an element, the convention is to write it as a superscript to the left of the symbol; for example 4He has A=4 while 7Li has A=7.